ACM-VIT/Cryptic-Hunt-22/Easy/DanBrownDesign/README.md

 ## Specifications

 * **Entry point:** A riddle with the answer "Dan Brown's Angels and Demons": There is a famous quote, mostly said in the context of conflict, "One man's ______ is another man's ______."
 There is a book, by a best-selling author, with these two words forming the crux of its title.
-It has even been adapted to a movie starring a very famous Academy Award winning actor, who was one of the first in Hollywood to publicly acknowledge that they contracted COVID-19**"
+It has even been adapted to a movie - set in a very famous spot of worship and tourism - starring a very famous Academy Award winning actor, who was one of the first in Hollywood* to publicly acknowledge that they contracted COVID-19**"
 * **Reward:** Decoding the answer will be the answer to the next clue

 ## Description